slateci/slateci.github.io/_posts/2019-11-13-faucet-post.md

 fails, then we have to troubleshoot if Faucet has the correct configuration and if Faucet is able to talk on the control plane to the switch correctly.

+In summary, we were able to succesfully configure and control switches at the University of Texas via GENI through a SLATE instance running at the University of Michigan.
+The use of SLATE made the configuration and installation of the Faucet controller straightforward and simple.